 This course is designed for students who plan to study AP Calculus in high school or college-level calculus.
 This course provides a strong foundation of pre-calculus concepts and techniques with an emphasis on applications and the use of technology.
 Topics include a review of linear, quadratic and polynomial functions, with an emphasis on modeling real-world situations, trigonometry and analytic geometry, exponential and logarithmic functions, sequences, combinations, descriptive and inferential statistics and curve-fitting.
-Prerequisite: Integrated Mathematics III.
+Prerequisite: Recommended B+ or better in Integrated Mathematics III or Algebra II.